INSPIRE-MIF/gp-data-service-linking-simplification/proposals/Spain_Linking_Simplification.md

 **A) Access network services through the dataset metadata file.**
 This can be done in the dataset metadata file fulfilling the element <gmd:CI_OnlineResource> with the information of all the network services related to this dataset.
-Below in this approach you can see an example os a dataset metadata file for WMS, WFS and Atom.
+Below in this approach you can see an example of a dataset metadata file that can be accesible through WMS, WFS and Atom.

 **B) Linking the dataset metadata file through the network services:**